Brachypeza archytas: Taxonomy and naming

-The sage orchid was first formally described in 1891 by Henry Nicholas Ridley who gave it the name Saccolabium archytas and published the description in the Journal of the Straits Branch of the Royal Asiatic Society.
+Sage orchid was first formally described in 1891 by Henry Nicholas Ridley who gave it the name Saccolabium archytas and published the description in the Journal of the Straits Branch of the Royal Asiatic Society.
 In 1972, Leslie Andrew Garay changed the name to Brachypeza archytas.
 The specific epithet (archytas) is a reference to the Classical Greek philosopher Archytas.

 Distribution and habitat

-Brachypeza archytas is found only on Christmas Island where it is relatively common, especially in rainforest on the island’s lower terraces where it is often found on the lower part of large tree trunks, such as those of Tristiropsis acutangula and Gyrocarpus americanus.
+Brachypeza archytas is found only on Christmas Island where it is relatively common, especially in rainforest on the island's lower terraces where it is often found on the lower part of large tree trunks, such as those of Tristiropsis acutangula and Gyrocarpus americanus.